Work with Bills of Material

 A production BOM is the master data that defines a production item and the components that go into it. for assembly items, the production BOM must be certified and assigned to the production item before it can be used in a production order.
 When you enter the production item on a production order line, either manually or by refreshing the order, then the production BOM content becomes the production order components.
 Learn more at Create Production BOMs.

 The concept of resources in production is much more advanced than in assembly management.
-Work centres and machine centres function as resources, and production steps are represented by operations that are assigned to resources in production routings.
+Work centers and machine centers function as resources, and production steps are represented by operations that are assigned to resources in production routings.
 Learn more at the Create Routings article.